Machinery and Equipment Price Index (MEPI)

-The weights used in the MEPI represent shares of capital investment by industry for year 1997, valued at 1997 purchaser prices.
-The weights are derived from the Final Demand matrix of the Input-Output Table, compiled by the Canadian System of National Accounts (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).
+For the MEPI, commodity and industry weights are derived from the shares of capital investment by industries in Canada for year 2010, valued at 2010 purchaser prices.
+The weights are derived from the final demand matrix of the IO tables compiled by the CSNA (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).